gnosischain/documentation/docs/developers/building/full-stack-dapp.md

   runMain();
 ```

 Now before you deploy, make sure you have funds in your wallet!
-Visit the [funds page](/tools/faucets/), if you don't have funds!
+Visit the [funds page](/tools/faucets/), if you don't have funds.

 Deploy to Gnosis with the following command: